 Bitable is another video creation tool.
 Featuring live action video clips and animated cartoons, Bitable has thousands of options for you to choose from when creating a video.
+Bitable also has remote collaboration tools, making it easy for your nonprofit social media team to work on the go.
 Based on the plan you choose, you can add collaborators to your video projects and export videos without the Bitable watermark.

-Want to sprinkle emojis into your social posts, but can’t find exactly what you’re looking for? 🔎 Try visiting emojipedia.
+Want to sprinkle emojis into your social posts, but can’t find exactly what you’re looking for?
+Try visiting emojipedia.
 This site lets you search through thousands of emojis so you can copy and paste the perfect emoji into your post copy.
+You can even search by topic, event, or platform.
 Emojipedia’s search tool is a big time saver!

-Adobe spark is another graphic and video creation tool.
-Abobe Spark is much easier to use than Photoshop or Illustrator, so you don’t need to worry about your graphic design skills!
-Made for beginners, Adobe Spark is available for as little as $10 a month and houses thousands of motion and graphic templates for you to choose from.
+Adobe Express is another graphic and video creation tool.
+Adobe Express is much easier to use than Photoshop or Illustrator, so you don’t need to worry about your graphic design skills!
+Made for beginners, Adobe Express is available with a free starter plan or for as little as $10 a month and houses thousands of motion and graphic templates for you to choose from.

 Tools for Fundraising on Social

-To access Facebook’s fundraising tools you need to be a registered 501c3 within the United Sates, have an active/published Facebook page, and have your nonprofit’s address in the “About” section of your page (other countries have different requirements).
+To access Facebook’s fundraising tools you need to be a registered 501c3 within the United States, have an active/published Facebook page, and have your nonprofit’s address in the “About” section of your page (other countries have different requirements).
 Once you determine your organization is eligible to use Facebook’s fundraising tools, you must apply for Facebook Payments access.
 Enrolling in Facebook Payments will enable people to create fundraisers on behalf of your organization and add donate buttons to their posts.
-For more information on how to enroll in Facebook Payments click here.
+This donate button can be added to your Facebook page and other posts you make.

+Instagram is a crucial platform for nonprofit social media.
 Instagram lets nonprofits and their supporters fundraise through the donation sticker in Instagram Stories and donate button on Instagram Business Accounts.
 To access these features you must be registered for Facebook’s charitable giving tools.
-To register for these tools follow the process to enroll in Facebook Payments, listed above under point 12.

-Once you’re enrolled in Facebook Payments and have access to Facebook’s charitable giving tools, you need to make sure your Instagram account is a business account.
+Once you’re enrolled in Facebook Payments and have access to Facebook’s charitable giving tools, make sure your Instagram account is a business account.
 The next step is to link your Instagram business account with your Facebook page.
-For detailed instructions on how to do this click here.

-Once you’re all set up you can add a donate button to your profile by going to your settings, clicking “Business,” and then clicking “Donations.”
+When you’re all set up, you can add a donate button to your profile by going to your settings, clicking “Business,” and then clicking “Donations.”
 You’ll see a toggle to add a donate button to your profile.

-Posting on social media shouldn’t be an intimidating task that requires a videographer or graphic designer (although they’re incredible to have!).
-With the tools we’ve shared you can schedule professional looking content that engages your audience and helps tell your story.
+Running your nonprofit social media accounts should be stress free.
+Posting on social media shouldn’t be an intimidating task that requires a videographer or graphic designer.
+With these tools, you can schedule professional looking content that engages your audience and helps tell your story.
 For more social media marketing tips check out these resources: